Leviob/AWS-Data-Warehouse/README.md

 ### Introduction

-A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
+A hypothetical music streaming startup has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

 I have built an ETL pipeline using AWS that extracts their data from S3, stages it in Redshift, and transforms data into a set of dimensional tables for their analytics team use for finding insights on what users are listening to.